phdonner/phdonner/README.md

 Apart from providing ways of organizing the content of individual documents, it is very handy in preparing web pages, writing email, making task lists and so forth.
 [Learn the 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover quite a number of real life applications.
 Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the source looks like.

-You can have closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.
+Please, have a closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.

 ### 🔗 Links to Markdown articles